gustavorods/2024_1_b1_basic_knowledge_about_Kotlin/README.md

 <P align="left">
 <h2>Announcements of the exercises and their names in the file: </h2>

-#### Notes:The 7 exercises are in 7 different branches.
+#### Notes: The 7 exercises are in 7 different branches.
 Each branch corresponds to the given exercise

 <br/>